splanck/vlibc/vlibcdoc.md

 ## Password Hashing

+`crypt` supports multiple hashing schemes.
+The classic DES algorithm is always available.
+Prefixes select stronger hashes:

+- `$1$` – BSD MD5
+- `$5$` – SHA-256
+- `$6$` – SHA-512

-`crypt` implements the legacy DES-based algorithm used by early UNIX systems.
-On BSD platforms the implementation falls back to the system `crypt` when the salt begins with `$` so stronger hashes like MD5 or SHA‑512 are supported.
-Only the two-character DES format is portable across all targets.
+If an unknown prefix is supplied on BSD platforms the call is delegated to the host `crypt` implementation.
+The two-character DES format remains portable across all targets.

 ## Standard Streams